DarkSoul231/HackeRank-Problem-Solutions/README.md

 + The first column is Serial Number.
 + The second column is the name of the problem.
 It is linked to each problem page in HackerRank.
 + The third column shows the problem's difficulty in HackerRank.<br/>
 + The fourth column has my solutions for each problem.
-Each solution is linked to my Java code in this repository.
+Each solution is linked to this repository.
 The list of abbreviations in this section is provided bellow.

 #